Presenting or Sri Lanka tours.

 Known to early Arab traders as the Island of Serendipity and to the British colonists as Ceylon while Marco Polo, after a 13th-century visit, is said to have declared Sri Lanka to be “the finest island of its size in the world”.
 So we reckon that serendipity – meaning of course. a ‘fortuitous discovery’- is the perfect name for this magical island.

-With a spectacular coastline; a picturesque hill-country of forests and tea plantations, ancient cities and the World Heritage Sites of the ‘Cultural Triangle’, the historic towns of Kandy, Galle and Nuwara Eliya, bountiful and accessible wildlife, plus a world-renowned, rich cuisine and super friendly inhabitants the island of Sri Lanka just about has it all.
+With a stunning coastline; picturesque forests, waterfalls and tea plantations of the hill country, spectacular national parks, the World Heritage Sites of the ‘Cultural Triangle’ – Sigiriya, Dambulla and Polonnaruwa – historic towns of Kandy, Galle and Nuwara Eliya, bountiful and accessible wildlife, plus a world-renowned, rich cuisine and super friendly inhabitants the island of Sri Lanka just about has it all.

-The island’s relatively small size, decent transport and accommodation infrastructure plus both west and east facing beaches, makes Sri Lanka absolutely perfect for tours at any time of year.
+The island’s relatively small size, decent transport and accommodation infrastructure plus both west and east-facing coastlines, make Sri Lanka absolutely perfect for tours at any time of year.